supriyaarun27/lead_prediction/README.md

 ## CI / CD Pipeline

-I have used CircleCI for automating the development process.
+I have used [CircleCi](https://circleci.com/) for automating the development process.